bingyang-hu/My-freeCodeCamp-Track/JavaScript Algorithms and Data Structures/Basic Data Structures.md

 Therefore although oopsGlobal is not inside the fun2, since it is declared without **var** keyword it is created in the global scope, therefore it can be seen inside fun2.

-## Global vs. Local Scope in Functions

-It is possible to have both local and global variables with the same name.
-The **local** variable takes precedence over the global one.

-## Comparison with the Strict Equality Operator
-Unlike the equality operator, the strict one does **NOT** perform a type conversion.

-## Adding a Default Option in Switch Statements
-''' JavaScript
-switch (num) {
-  case value1:
-    statement1;
-    break;
-  case value2:
-    statement2;
-    break;
-...
-  default:
-    defaultStatement;
-    break;
-}

-'''

-## Multiple Identical Options in Switch Statements
-'''
-function sequentialSizes(val) {
-  var answer = "";
-  // Only change code below this line

-  switch(val){
-    case 1:  // no semicolon here.
-    case 2:
-    case 3: answer = 'Low'; break;
-    case 4:
-    case 5:
-    case 6: answer = 'Mid'; break;
-    case 7:
-    case 8:
-    case 9: answer = "High";
-  }

-  // Only change code above this line return answer;
-}

-sequentialSizes(1);

-'''

-#Build JavaScript Objects

-Objects in JS == Dictionary in Python == Hashmap in Java

 ##Testing Objects for Properties